stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 I cannot swear that I did not actually read them in some transient and terrible access of abnormal memory.
 I do not know how long it was before I dared to lift that thin metal cover.
 I temporised and made excuses to myself.
 I took the torch from my mouth and shut it off to save the battery.
-Then, in the dark, I screwed up my courage&mdash;finally lifting the cover without turning on the light.
-Last of all I did indeed flash the torch upon the exposed page&mdash;steeling myself in advance to suppress any sound no matter what I should find.
+Then, in the dark, I screwed up my courage--finally lifting the cover without turning on the light.
+Last of all I did indeed flash the torch upon the exposed page--steeling myself in advance to suppress any sound no matter what I should find.

   I looked for an instant, then almost collapsed.
 Clenching my teeth, however, I kept silence.
 I sank wholly to the floor and put a hand to my forehead amidst the engulfing blackness.
 What I dreaded and expected was there.
 Either I was dreaming, or time and space had become a mockery.
-I must be dreaming&mdash;but I would test the horror by carrying this thing back and shewing it to my son if it were indeed a reality.
+I must be dreaming--but I would test the horror by carrying this thing back and shewing it to my son if it were indeed a reality.
 My head swam frightfully, even though there were no visible objects in the unbroken gloom to swirl around me.
-Ideas and images of the starkest terror&mdash;excited by vistas which my glimpse had opened up&mdash;began to throng in upon me and cloud my senses.
+Ideas and images of the starkest terror--excited by vistas which my glimpse had opened up--began to throng in upon me and cloud my senses.

   I thought of those possible prints in the dust, and trembled at the sound of my own breathing as I did so.
-Once again I flashed on the light and looked at the page as a serpent&rsquo;s victim may look at his destroyer&rsquo;s eyes and fangs.
+Once again I flashed on the light and looked at the page as a serpent's victim may look at his destroyer's eyes and fangs.
 Then, with clumsy fingers in the dark, I closed the book, put it in its container, and snapped the lid and the curious hooked fastener.
-This was what I must carry back to the outer world if it truly existed&mdash;if the whole abyss truly existed&mdash;if I, and the world itself, truly existed.
+This was what I must carry back to the outer world if it truly existed--if the whole abyss truly existed--if I, and the world itself, truly existed.

   Just when I tottered to my feet and commenced my return I cannot be certain.
-It comes to me oddly&mdash;as a measure of my sense of separation from the normal world&mdash;that I did not even once look at my watch during those hideous hours underground.
+It comes to me oddly--as a measure of my sense of separation from the normal world--that I did not even once look at my watch during those hideous hours underground.
 Torch in hand, and with the ominous case under one arm, I eventually found myself tiptoeing in a kind of silent panic past the draught-giving abyss and those lurking suggestions of prints.
 I lessened my precautions